noagonzale38/docs/src/dashboard/forms.md

 Your form has now been created.
 In order to show it to users, you must assign it to a ticket panel.

 ## Assign Form to a Panel
-Head over to the `Reaction Panels` page of the dashboard via the top navigation bar, as shown in the [panels](../setup/panels.md) documentation.
+Head over to the `Ticket Panels` page of the dashboard via the top navigation bar, as shown in the [panels](../setup/panels.md) documentation.

 Either create a new ticket panel, or choose an existing one to edit.
 You will notice a dropdown labeled `Form`.
 Expand this dropdown, and select your new form: